pgazmuri/ETAPredictor/README.md

 ETA table will include null times if no statistically relevant data points exist to make a prediction.
 As you feed more data into the model this should go away.
 It's best to collect data for a few days and save your model before making the predictions live.

+Predictions can jump around a bit... this model makes no attempt at smoothing.
+It's recommended that you implement some kind of smoothing or averaging of predictions if this will be jarring to your users.
+You could have a countdown clock that only resets when the predictions become shorter over time, or subtly speeds up or slows down based on moving averages.
+I believe these choices are best left to the UI and not the backend, so I have no plans to implement smoothing.
+Reach out to me if you feel differently!.

 #Planned improvements